botpress/readme/docs/INTEGRATIONS/building-integrations/getting-started/how-to-setup-oauth-with-github-in-botpress-using-integrations.md

 The integration has a couple of responsibilities:

-1. Generating the OAuth link that users will click on
+1. Generating the OAuth link that users will click on.
 2. Capturing a successful authentication which then emits an event containing the conversation ID and data about the authenticated user.

 This is achieved using an action ( here called “Generate OAuth2 URL” ) and the integration’s Botpress webhook handler.
 The webhook captures successful authentication and emits a Botpress event ( in this case, “User Authenticated” ).